 LED FastStart takes applicant recruiting to the next level

 The employees that Gameloft wanted to recruit had to possess unique skills and talents in design and software development.
 Recruiting the right employees, from Louisiana and elsewhere, remained a major concern for the company.

-To convince Gameloft representatives that Louisiana was an ideal location for the company’s new studio, the state provided Gameloft with the services of LED FastStart® — rated the No. 1 workforce recruitment and training program in the nation for the last six years in a row.
+To convince Gameloft representatives that Louisiana was an ideal location for the company’s new studio, the state provided Gameloft with the services of LED FastStart® — rated the No. 1 workforce recruitment and training program in the nation.
 For each customer, FastStart devises a multifaceted employee recruitment and screening strategy that identifies and cultivates candidates ideally suited for the client’s workplace.